LiquidLessonPlans/Full_Stack_Java_Extended_4_1/qc-study/qc-angular.md

  - What is the benefit of using a directive like NgClass over the class attribute, or even property binding to the class attribute?
    - NgClass directive can be used to apply multiple class-selectors to a DOM element.
 It can also apply selectors based on expressions for more robust logic.
  - What is a pipe?
 A service?
+   - a pipe is an angular feature that translates or formats data into another representation.
+Pipes can be chained where input to one is output from the previous.
+   - a service is an angular class, instantiated as a singleton and shared between modules and components
  - How would you create a custom pipe?
 What about a service?
+   - CLI Command: `ng generate pipe <pipe-name>`, then complete the implementation in the .pipe.ts file
+   - CLI Command: `ng generate service <service-name>`, then complete the implementation in the .service.ts file
  - How does dependency injection work in Angular?
+   - The dependency is marked with an @Injector decorator that includes to which modules it is provided.
+The dependency can be injected into components that require it (based on type) provided they are children of the modules to which the dependency is provided.
  - What is an Angular module?
 What properties should you set inside it?
+   - An angular module is a cohesive block of code that is dedicated to a particular domain, workflow, or feature.
+They can export functionality making it available to other modules, and can import exposed functionality from other modules.
+   - The meta-data properties of a module include:  imports, providers, declarations, exports, bootstrap
  - What’s the difference between a JavaScript module and Angular module?
 What are some common Angular modules?
+   - A JavaScript module is an individual file with JavaScript code, usually containing a class or a library of functions
+   - An NgModule is a class marked by the @NgModule decorator with a metadata object that describes how that particular part of the application fits together with the other parts.
+NgModules are specific to Angular.
  - How would you lazy load a module?
+   - By default angular modules are eagerly loaded.
+To lazily load Angular modules, use `loadChildren:`, instead of `component:`, in the routes array of your AppRoutingModule
  - How have you used the HttpClient?
 What methods does it have and what do they return?
+   - HttpClient is used to make HTTP requests.
+HttpClient includes methods for GET, POST, PUT, and other HTTP methods.
+These return Observable objects.
  - What is an Observable?
 What’s the difference between it and a Promise?
+   - Similar to a promise, an observable can be a placeholder until the data is resolved.
+Unlike promises, observables can emit multiple items.
+Promises can only resolve to a single item.
  - What forms of data binding does Angular support?
 Explain the syntax for each
+   - String interpolation - one-way data binding where data in the component is referenced by the template and often visible in the view.
+Syntax: {{ identifierName }}
+   - Property binding - one-way data binding where data in the component is referenced by the template.
+Syntax: [identifierName]
+   - Event binding - one-way data binding where data is sent from the template as an event to the component.
+Syntax: (eventName)="eventHandler()"
+     - Two-way data binding can be achieved by combining property and event binding with banana-in-a-box syntax:  [(NgModel)]="value"
  - What does Webpack do for your ng project?
+   - Packages angular modules into payloads that can be loaded at once, rather than loading scripts and assets separately.
+This front-loads the load times and reduces overhead.
  - How would you implement routing in your project?
+   - When creating a new project, accept routing as a feature when prompted.
+Then we include the path and components to be routed to in the routes attribute of the router meta-data.
+   - To add into an existing project: include the RouterModule in the module dependencies metadata, add the routes array to the module, and include the <router-outlet> element in a template.
+Also can use the CLI command: `ng generate module app-routing`
  - What is an EventEmitter and when would you use one?
+   - this "emits" custom events using the @Output decorator, we emit events to send data to the parent component, or to an observable that allows other components to observe that data.
  - What’s the difference between using reactive and template-driven forms?
 How would you setup each?
+   - Template-driven forms make use of the `FormsModule`, while reactive forms are based on `ReactiveFormsModule`.
+   - Template-driven forms are asynchronous in nature, whereas Reactive forms are mostly synchronous.
+   - Template-driven form logic is mostly controlled by the template, while reactive form logic is in the template file.
  - How would you run your unit tests for an Angular project?
+   - CLI command: `ng test`